AzureForEducation/demo-azure101/login/login-azure-cli.md

 ## Installing Azure CLI 2.0

 You will need to install Azure CLI to get access to its resources.
-You'll find out such amazing tutorial in "how to install Azure CLI 2.0" for your operational system following-up that links:
+You'll find out such an amazing tutorial in "how to install Azure CLI 2.0" for your operational system following-up that links:

 * [Windows](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest)
 * [MacOS](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos?view=azure-cli-latest)